giakou4/Computer-Architecture/Lab2/README.md

 L2 cache associativity also did not seem to affect CPI, so we kept it to 8 Lastly we gave the maximum possible l2 cache size of 4MB due to high l2 misses.

+Noticeable improvement: l2-miss-rate dropped from 72% to 29% and dcache-miss-rate dropped from 0.2% to 0.0%

 Increasing l1d_assoc and cache-line, increased the CPI because the L2 miss-rate was increased due to the fact that we did not exploit locality with the correct way(we did not need so many words from L2 cache).

 #### [2.2.3] _spechmmer_ BENCHMARK'S CPI